CatalaLang/catala-book/src/2-3-list-modular.md

 possible the computation steps and the articles they are based on.
 ~~~

+TODO: move up the next two paragraphs and illustrate the non-linearity with
+an example.

 Now, there are several strategies to implement article 8, but not all are
 legally correct.
 One strategy could be to compute the total amount of income tax
 owed by all the individuals in the household, and substract that total amount of